Legionnaires Disease

 Rifampin (Rifadin)

-Clinical Context: Rifampin is the drug of choice (DOC) to use with erythromycin.
+Clinical Context: Rifampin can be used with erythromycin although it is not routinely recommended.
 It inhibits DNA-dependent RNA polymerase activity in susceptible cells by interacting with bacterial RNA polymerase (without inhibiting the mammalian enzyme).

 Tigecycline (Tygacil)